Updated 12/09/25

 Enhancement of Real-Time Supply Chain Visibility

-EDI enables real-time updates and tracking of shipments, providing stakeholders with instant access to critical information.
-This level of visibility allows for proactive decision-making and minimizes disruptions in the supply chain.
+EDI enables real-time updates and tracking of shipments, giving stakeholders instant access to critical information.
+This visibility, powered by EDI software and modern EDI standards, supports proactive decision-making and minimizes disruptions in the supply chain.

 Key EDI Transactions in Logistics